PrestonFurulie/PrestonFurulie/portfolio/showcase-vendor-trainings.md

 <div align="center">

-**Practical Vendor Training Scenarios for Cybersecurity, IT, and Networking Professionals**
+**Enterprise Vendor Training Scenarios for Cybersecurity, IT, and Network Security Operations**

 </div>